-The Quarterly Programmatic Report is due within thirty (30) days after the end of the reporting periods (March 31, June 30, September 30 and December 31) for the life of this contract.

-If a report(s) is delinquent, future financial reimbursements will be withheld until the Sub-recipient's reporting is current.

-If a report goes two (2) consecutive quarters without Sub-recipient reflecting any activity and/or no expenditures will likely result in termination of the agreement.
+- The Quarterly Programmatic Report is due within thirty (30) days after the end of the reporting periods (March 31, June 30, September 30 and December 31) for the life of this contract. - If a report(s) is delinquent, future financial reimbursements will be withheld until the Sub-Recipient's reporting is current. - Ine Sub-Recipient's reporting is current. - If a report goes two (2) consecutive quarters without Sub-Recipient reflecting any activity and/or no expenditures will likely result in termination of the agreement.